Log in

 3. Manage their budgets and expend the grant funds in accordance with the proposed budget and grant guidelines.

-6. Present findings to date (poster presentation or completed study as podium presentation) at the 2024 ALSN Conference
+6. Present findings to date (poster presentation or completed study as podium presentation) at the 2025 or 2026 ALSN Conference.

 7. Awardees will acknowledge the ALSN Research Fund as appropriate as funding source on all publications and presentations related to the study.